 In addition to looking to history for answers to whether or not humans are naturally violent, archaic and stateless societies are also studied for their mechanisms of conflict resolution.

 Many of these mechanisms, like village councils, would be multifunctional and intermittent.
-So councils could be used for decision making and deliberation as much as for solving problems, and they didn't have a set schedule and would be convened as necessary.
+Councils could be used for decision making and deliberation as much as for solving problems.
+They didn't have a set schedule and would be convened as necessary.

-Legal scholars also wonder about whether or not they are trying to resolve conflicts or if they're trying to apply law – these are considered two different activities today, but they were potentially more flud back then.
+Legal scholars also wonder about whether or not they were trying to resolve conflicts on an ad hoc basis or if they were trying to apply law.
+These are considered two different activities today, but they were potentially more fluid back then.
 This fluidity was due in part to how there was no fixed state or leader with power to resolve conflict as an arbiter.
 There wasn't a set system to fall back on.
-Elders could be consulted, myths could be told and retold, people could make their case, but there wasn't necessarily the kind of consistency we would typically associate with law.
+Elders could be consulted, myths could be told and retold, people could make their case, but there wasn't necessarily the kind of consistency we typically associate with law.

-But in addition to the academic value of this kind of research, some scholars want to study these mechanisms in hopes of perhaps resurrecting dead practices or perhaps finding new uses for them today.
-Jean-François is skeptical of their success, but lists a few examples.
+But in addition to the academic value of this kind of research, some scholars want to study these mechanisms in hopes of perhaps resurrecting dead practices or finding new uses for them today.
+Our professor is skeptical of their success, but lists a few examples.

-First is the welcoming ritual, particularly common in different First Nations across North America.
-The peace pipe is a particularly valuable symbol, and some researchers have thought that processes like these can help negotiations run smoother.
-Build rapport before the fact.
-There may be something to this, but there isn't a lot of data to verify it, and Jean-François reminds us that sometimes a ritual exists for its own sake rather than for a purely functional purpose.
+First is the welcoming ritual, particularly common among various First Nations cultures across North America.
+The peace pipe is a particularly valuable symbol, and some researchers have thought processes like these make negotiations smoother.
+It builds rapport before sitting down for business.
+There may be something to this, but there isn't a lot of data to verify it, and we're reminded that sometimes a ritual exists for its own sake rather than for a purely functional purpose.

-Another documented example of exchange is that of women between different tribes.
-Some say that this promotes peace, others say it's more to freshen up the gene pool.
-Researchers claim that this was a common practice in European royalty particularly for its ability to hold royal members hostage should hostilities break out.
+Another documented example of exchange is that of spouses between different tribes.
+Some tribes would periodically gather to exchange women.
+Some say that this promotes peace, others say it's to freshen the gene pool.
+Researchers claim that the practice of sending the daughters of royals to marry other royals was a common practice in Europe for its ability to hold elites hostage should hostilities break out.

 A third, interesting are the deliberative processes, often found in village councils.
 As mentioned above, part of what made these processes more inclusive than certain contemporary ones was the lack of centralized power.
-When your status of chief is conditional (and often temporary), you have less ability to command people or arbitrate disputes, so you need to use mediation and negotiation mechanisms as well.
-Permanent authority figures only emerged later.
+When your status as chief is conditional (and often temporary), you have less ability to command people or arbitrate disputes, so you need to use mediation and negotiation mechanisms as well.
+Permanent authority figures only emerged later in history.

 But whenever you talk about these peoples you can't avoid mentioning their gradual (or sudden) disappearance.